KishuSInha/Praesentix/Frontend/README.md

 - `public/sw.js` - Service Worker for PWA
 - `public/manifest.json` - PWA configuration

-## 🚀 Deployment

-### Lovable Platform
-1. Click "Publish" in the Lovable editor
-2. Your app will be deployed automatically
-3. Custom domains available with paid plans

 ### Manual Deployment
 Works with any static hosting:
 - Netlify